0xgouda/shell-utilities/README.md

 # Shell Utilites
 - a collection of implementations of popular Linux command-line utilities, built from scratch.
-The tools are simplified versions of cat, zip, unzip, and grep.
+The tools are simplified versions of cat, zip, unzip, stat and grep.
 - gpzip & gpunzip are multi-threaded versions of zip & unzip

 > gpzip&gzip use RLE encoding e.g aaa = 3a